crmathieu/Orbital/README.md

 	numpy
 	scipy

-The Orbital control modal window will take about 30sec to load as PHA, Asteroids and Comets orbits get calculated and rendered during this initial phase, but inner planets are rendered right away and can be interacted with.
+The Orbital control modal window will take about 30 sec to load as PHA, Asteroids and Comets orbits get calculated and rendered during this initial phase, but inner planets are rendered right away and can be interacted with.

 Once the Orbital Control modal pops up, you may visualize the other major bodies in the solar system: Gas giants,